Sorry teams, but if you need a super spare for the Meridian Canadian Open, Edmonton’s Laura Walker is not available.

 “We qualified in one of our first five events and I think a lot of new teams could kind of see the bleak future in that or maybe feel a little bit like folding after that but we felt like we were really close,” she said.
 “We learned from every game, we learned from every event and we were really cohesive as a unit and our support for each other.
 We just used all of the information and all of our experiences as best we could to figure it out and we just feel like we’re finally figuring it out.”

-The Meridian Canadian Open will serve as the perfect tune-up for the Alberta Scotties Tournament of Hearts, which takes place the following weekend in Okotoks, considering both events use triple knockout preliminary rounds and are held in arenas.
+The Meridian Canadian Open will serve as the perfect tune-up for the Alberta Scotties Tournament of Hearts, which takes place the following weekend in Okotoks, considering both are held in arenas.